Cruise details - Hot springs and eternal ice

 Today‘s destination is Isafjordur, an idyllic town in the Westfjords region.
 This secluded peninsula is connected to the Icelandic mainland by only a narrow strip of land and includes many roadless areas where cars have never been.
 The landscape includes jaw-dropping views of dramatic fjords carved by ancient glaciers, sheer table mountains that plunge into the sea and pristine North Atlantic vegetation.

-• Day 4 Flatey/ Husavik
+• Day 4 Siglufjordur/Flatey/Husavik

 • Day 5 Husavik